johndikeman/ARGHH/README.md

 ARGHH
 =====

-ARGHH stands for ARGHH: A Rustic Step Implementation. it's an recursive onomatopoeic backronym, becuase it's the noise that you make when you read what it stands for.
+ARGHH stands for ARGHH: A Rustic Step Implementation. it's an recursive onomatopoeic backronym, because it's the noise that you make when you read what it stands for.

 ROADMAP
 =======